Mcode4/Mcode4.github.io/README.md

 # Marcellies' Portfolio

 ## About Me
-I am a 20 years old Software Engineer, from Columbus, GA and passionate about tech.
-I've being using computers since I was young for things like gaming and video surfing with my passion at the time being art and transited fulling into tech a year.
+I am Software Engineer from Columbus, GA and passionate about tech.
+I've being using computers since I was young for things like gaming and video surfing with my passion at the time being art and transited fulling into tech
+.
 I've been coding in JS for around a year and using Express and Sequelize for around half a year.

 ## Skills Section
 1. JS, HTML, CSS, ExpressJS, SQLite3, Sequelize